NoteDance/Note-documentation/README.md

 **Deep learning models built with Note are compatible with TensorFlow and can be trained with TensorFlow.**

+# Installation:
+**Download Note from https://github.com/NoteDance/Note and then unzip it to the site-packages folder of your Python environment.**

 # Train:
 ```python
 from Note.neuralnetwork.tf.ConvNeXtV2 import ConvNeXtV2